BMI calculator

 How to calculate your Body Mass Index (BMI)

-Body Mass Index, more generally referred to as BMI, is a measurement approach that is used by medical experts such as General Practitioners, dieticians and exercise physiologists as a quick, starting point to help measure whether someone is underweight, healthy or overweight.
+Body Mass Index, more generally referred to as BMI, is a measurement approach that is used by medical experts such as General Practitioners, dietitians and exercise physiologists as a quick, starting point to help measure whether someone is underweight, healthy, overweight or obese.

 Most BMIs will fall in between 18 and 30, where 18 is underweight and 30 is obese.